JohnPaulinePineda/Portfolio_Project_60/docs/index.md

         * Used uvicorn to run the FastAPI app on localhost at port 8001.
 2. Key features of the API code included the following:
     * Supported both individual and batch predictions, making the API versatile for different use cases.
-    * Provided survival probabilities, risk categories, and visualizations (Kaplan-Meier plots) for interpretable results.
+    * Provided survival probabilities, risk categories, and visualizations (Kaplan-Meier and Cox Survival plots) for interpretable results.
-    * Enabled feature binning for categorical analysis of numeric features.
+    * Enabled feature preprocessing to transform the test case in a format suitable for model inference

 ### 1.2.2 API Testing <a class="anchor" id="1.2.2"></a>